JuliaHPC/juliacon24-hpcworkshop/parts/gpu/README.md

 ### Part C (optional)

 As a last (and optional) step, we could realize a weak scaling to assess the parallel efficiency of our implementation.
-For this we should set the spatial resolution `ns` to the lowest value that was showing amongst best performance in the strong scaling experiment from Task 1, possibly adapting `nt` such that the code executes not much longer than 1 second.
+For this we should set the spatial resolution `ns` to the lowest value that was showing amongst best performance in the strong scaling experiment from Task 1, possibly adapting `nt` such that the code executes not much longer than 1 second and setting `do_save = false`.

+Then one should run the GPU MPI script on one MPI rank (thus one GPU) in order to assess the baseline performance.
+Once this is done, one should increase the number of MPI ranks, while keeping the same local problem size, making the global problem scale linearly with the computing resources.
+Performance tests could be achieved for 1, 4, 9, 16, (64) ranks.
+Parallel efficiency can be reported by normalising the $T_\mathrm{eff}$ or wall-time obtained for tests > 1 rank by the single rank performance.

+**Questions:**
+* What parallel efficiency do you observe?
+  * If it drops, what workaround could one implement?